komapijs/komapi/README.md

   - `config` (object): Core configuration
     - `env` (string): Environment setting - it is **highly** recommended to set this to `NODE_ENV`.
 Default: `development`
     - `name` (string): The name of the application.
 Default: `Komapi application`
-    - `instanceId` (string): The unique identifier of this instance - useful to identify the application instance in heavily distributed systems.
-Default: `process.env.HEROKU_DYNO_ID || 'komapi'`
+    - `instanceId` (string): The unique identifier of this instance - useful to identify the application/service instance in heavily distributed systems.
+Default: `process.env.HEROKU_DYNO_ID || *auto generated uuid*`
+    - `serviceId` (string): The unique identifier of this instance - useful to identify the application/service type in heavily distributed systems.
+Default: `process.env.HEROKU_APP_ID || 'komapi'`
     - `subdomainOffset` (number): Offset of .subdomains to ignore.
 See [Koa documentation][koa-documentation-url] for more information.
 Default: `2`
     - `proxy` (boolean): Trust proxy headers (includes `x-request-id` and `x-forwarded-for`).
 See [Koa documentation][koa-documentation-url] for more information.
 Default: `false`
   - `logOptions` (object): Options to pass down to the [Pino][pino-url] logger instance.
 See [Pino documentation][pino-url] for more information